tidalcycles/tidalcycles.github.io/_patterns/effects.md

 ~~~
 {: .render}

+The above `gain` effect changes how loud the sample is, good for patterns of emphasis as above.
 Effect patterns follow all the same grouping rules as sound patterns:

 ~~~haskell
 d1 $ sound "bd*4 sn*4" # gain "[[1 0.8]*2 [0.5 0.7]]/2"